sakaru/rpi-ipv6-gateway/Readme.md

     * [Netflix :(](#netflix-)

 ## About ##
 This will let you set up a Raspberry PI 2 to act as an IPv6 tunnel and IPv6 DHCP server on your LAN.
-All your devices will automatically recieve IPv6 addresses when they connect to your LAN.
+All your devices will automatically receive IPv6 addresses when they connect to your LAN.

 I used a Raspberry PI 2.
 A version 3 Pi would work too, but I felt the wifi feature wouldn't be used for the project, so why tie up my Raspberry Pi 3 for this project.